Journal of Multidisciplinary Academic and Practice Studies

 The effect of transfer pricing, thin capitalization, deferred tax, and inventory intensity on tax avoidance

-Purpose: This study aims to determine the effect of transfer pricing, thin capitalization, deferred tax, and inventory intensity on tax avoidance.
-Method: This study uses a quantitative approach with a sample consisting of all companies listed on the Indonesia Stock Exchange (BEI) from 2018 to 2022.
-A purposive sampling technique was used for sample selection, and a sample of 107 companies was obtained.
-This study uses panel data analysis.
-Result: The results of the analysis show that thin capitalization and deferred taxes have a negative effect on tax avoidance, while transfer pricing and inventory intensity have no effect on tax avoidance.
+Purpose: This study aims to determine the effects of transfer pricing, thin capitalization, deferred tax, and inventory intensity on tax avoidance.
+Method: This study uses a quantitative approach with a sample of all companies listed on the Indonesia Stock Exchange (BEI) from 2018 to 2022.
+A purposive sampling technique was used for sample selection, and a sample of 107 companies was selected.
+This study uses a panel data analysis.
+The results of the analysis show that thin capitalization and deferred taxes have a negative effect on tax avoidance, while transfer pricing and inventory intensity have no effect on tax avoidance.
+Results: The findings reveal that transfer pricing and inventory intensity have no significant effects on tax avoidance.
+Thin capitalization shows a negative and significant effect, suggesting that higher debt usage reduces tax avoidance due to creditor scrutiny and compliance pressure.
+Deferred tax also negatively affects tax avoidance, indicating that higher deferred tax expenses reflect greater compliance and lower avoidance.
+The model’s adjusted R² was 7%, implying that most variations in tax avoidance are explained by other unobserved factors.
+Conclusions: Deferred tax and thin capitalization serve as deterrents to tax avoidance, whereas transfer pricing and inventory intensity are not significant drivers.
+Limitations: This study relies on publicly available financial reports, limiting the measurement accuracy of hidden tax-avoidance practices.
+It also covers a period influenced by Covid-19 tax incentives and voluntary disclosure programs, which potentially affect behavior.
+Contribution: This study extends the literature by integrating inventory intensity into tax avoidance models and providing evidence from Indonesian firms, offering insights for policymakers and regulators to strengthen anti-avoidance measures.

-Purpose: The Indonesian government has set a new renewable energy target of 23% by 2025, which will play an important role in the energy transition program, especially in rural areas.
-This article describes the village government's perception of the energy transition through the energy-independent village program in Mojokerto Regency.
+Purpose: The Indonesian government has set a new renewable energy target of 23% by 2024, which will play an important role in the energy transition program, particularly in rural areas.
+This study describes the village government's perception of energy transition through the energy-independent village program in Mojokerto Regency.
 Research methodology: This article examines village government perceptions of energy transition using descriptive qualitative research, and the theory of social capital is an analytical tool for viewing village perceptions in Mojokerto Regency in realizing an energy-independent village.
-Results: The results show that many village governments in Mojokerto Regency still think that renewable energy transition is not an important agenda for villages.
-Contribution: This research will be input to the government of Mojokerto Regency on the issue of energy transition as well as for the central government through the Ministry of Villages in assessing the village's ability to face the energy transition process.
-Limitations: Because only a few villages will be discussed in this study, this limitation will be balanced with an overview of other villages.
+Results: Findings revealed that most village governments in Mojokerto Regency do not prioritize energy transition, perceiving it as secondary to poverty reduction, infrastructure improvement, and economic empowerment.
+Although some villages have initiated renewable energy projects, such as biogas in Pacet and micro-hydropower plants in Seloliman, Jembul, and Kebontunggul, these initiatives remain limited and fragmented.
+Village governments still view energy transition as resource-intensive, requiring substantial funding, technology, and external support.
+Conclusions: This study concludes that traditional development perspectives emphasizing physical infrastructure and economic growth dominate village agendas, thereby sidelining renewable energy programs.
+Without alignment between central, regional, and village policies, the realization of energy-independent villages will remain slow and ineffective.
+Contribution: This research will be input to the government of Mojokerto Regency on the issue of energy transition, as well as for the central government through the Ministry of Villages in assessing the village's ability to face the energy transition process.
+Limitations: Because only a few villages are discussed in this study, this limitation will be balanced with an overview of other villages.

 Influence of organizational commitment and employee engagement on employee readiness to change during PT.
 ABC